goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 3. **Inferential statistics:** run the test and interpret the output

 *Remember that in some cases a non-parametric test might be your best option to start with*.
-The steps taken for these are very similar: first describe the data, check that the assumptions are met, then proceed with significance testing.
+The steps taken for these are very similar: first describe the data, check that the assumptions are met, then go ahead with significance testing.

 #### 5. Examples of statistical methods

-We are now ready to learn about some commonly used statistical techniques and how to use them in R. We will start with two parametric methods (*t*-test and linear regression), after which we will move onto the Chi-squared (*χ*<sup>2</sup>) test as an example of a non-parametric method.
+We are now ready to learn about some common statistical techniques and how to use them in R. We will start with two parametric methods (*t*-test and linear regression), after which we will move onto the Chi-squared (*χ*<sup>2</sup>) test as an example of a non-parametric method.

 #### 5a.
 The *t*-test (and more essential concepts)